builtinbruges/builtinbruges.com/_posts/2012-08-19-how-to-delete-a-file-when-its-in-use-os-x.md

 ---
 title: How to delete a file when it's in use on OS X
-description: This post describes how you can easily delete a file that's in use on OS X using a few simpel terminal commands
+description: This post describes how you can easily delete a file that's in use on Mac OS X using a few simple terminal commands

 layout: post
 wrapper: true